2004 UEFA Champions League final: Summary

 Monaco, in their first European final since the 1992 Cup Winners Cup final, were up against Porto, the UEFA Cup winners from the previous season, who were appearing in the European Cup final for a second time, after defeating Bayern Munich in the 1987 European Cup final.
 Porto were the favourites after eliminating Manchester United and Deportivo La Coruña in the knockout phase, while Monaco had eliminated Real Madrid and Chelsea.
+Porto won the match 3–0; Carlos Alberto opened the scoring in the first half, while Deco and Dmitri Alenichev extended Porto's lead in the second half.